shapkarin/shapkarin/README.md

 Please check <a href="https://drive.google.com/file/d/1by9rcRYvHE_gmLLM5BH71XhC8L_W4KLd/view" target="_blank">Developer Story</a> to make sure about a part of my open source contributions.

-The motivation for opening a PR in Mozilla MDN and Google.web dev was to give back to the community what I gained from exploring their sites.
-I also wanted to give back to the GitHub community as a whole.
+The motivation to open Open Source PRs was to give back to the community what I gained from exploring their sites and repos.
+I also wanted to give back to the GitHub community.

 Also <a href="https://github.com/orgs/community/discussions?discussions_q=author%3Ashapkarin+" target="_blank">GitHub/community/discussions :octocat:</a>